smasky/SWAT-UQ/README.md

 <p align="center"><img src="./resource/Objective_Define.png" alt="Objective Define" width="300"/></p>
 <p align="center"><strong>Figure 5.
 Objective Define Table </strong></p>

-From Figure 5 shows, users need to accurately fill in the objective ID, series ID, objective type, variable type, weight, and other relevant information.
-Noted that, it’s important to note that both the sequence ID and objective ID can be repeated, allowing for combinations of multiple series or weighted combinations of series.
+As shown in Figure 5, users need to accurately fill in the objective ID, series ID, objective type, variable type, weight, and other relevant information.
+It’s important to note that both the series ID and objective ID can be repeated, allowing for combinations of multiple series or weighted combinations of series.
+For more details, please refer to the comprehensive documentation.

+After defining objectives, you can save them to the objective file.
+It is also allowed to define multiple objective functions within a single file.